-Chromebooks are a stand-alone category of laptops, different than PC's that run on Windows and MacBooks that run on Apple's macOS.
+Chromebooks are a stand-alone category of portables, different than PC's that run on Windows and MacBooks that run on Apple's macOS.
 Chromebooks run Chrome OS, a different operating system that's primarily internet-based.

 Chrome OS is essentially like using Chrome's web browser to power your whole laptop.
 It's a much simpler, pared-down version of other operating systems.
 If you've used Chrome as a web browser, then you've got a good idea of what Chrome OS is like.

 Chromebooks run by using an internet connection to run apps and files that are stored online.
 That means that your Chromebook doesn't need to have the fastest processor or tons of internal storage.
 It just needs a good, solid internet connection.